adobe/adobe-commerce-samples/admin-ui-sdk/README.md

 ## Directory Structure

-- `menu`: Contains examples of how to create custom menus in the Commerce Admin.
+- `menu`: Contains samples of how to create custom menus in the Commerce Admin.
-- `order`: Contains examples of how to create
+- `order`: Contains samples of how to create
   - `order view button`: custom order view button in the Commerce Admin.
   - `order grid columns`: custom columns in the order grid in the Commerce Admin.
   - `order mass action`: custom mass action in the order grid in the Commerce Admin.